 Robert was Artistic Director and a founding member of the independent theatre company, Theatre in Decay.
 Robert’s works produced by Theatre in Decay included The New Scum, Screaming in America: The Bill Hicks Project, All of Which are American Dreams, A Mile in Her Shadow, Sweet Staccato Rising and Empire.
 Robert published Hello World!
 Promoting the Arts on the Net, a Platform Paper for Currency House in 2011.
 He completed his PhD, After the Pram: a Survey of Independent Theatre in Melbourne, in 2016.

-Ben Keene is Witness’s sound editor, recordist and composer.
-He graduated with distinction from the RMIT Digital Media Course in 2016 and was awarded the RMIT Higher Education Award in 2017.
-He is currently a sessional sound design lecturer and completing his Honours degree at RMIT.
-His theatre sound design credits include the MTC, Expressions Dance Company, TheatreWorks, Hoy Polloy and Big West Festival.
-He works closely with Darrin Verhagen both as part of Shinjuku Thief and as a research assistant at AkE Lab.
-He is also a member of FINUCANE SMITH as a sound designer and composer.
-You can find out more at benkeene.net.
+Ben Keene is Witness’s sound engineer, editor, recordist and composer.
+He is a composer, recordist and sound designer.
+He graduated with distinction from the RMIT Digital Media Course in 2016 and was awarded the RMIT Higher Education Award.
+He is currently a casual academic and completing his Honours degree at RMIT.
+His theatre sound design credits include the Melbourne Theatre Company, Expressions Dance Company, TheatreWorks, Hoy Polloy and Big West Festival.